Influences

 Here's a list of personal favorites.
 Not all are necessarily the best films ever made, but all have a special place in my heart.

-Trois Couleurs: Rouge / Three Colors: Red (French) (1994) - My favorite film from Krzysztof Kieslowski's Three Colors trilogy.
+Trois Couleurs: Rouge / Three Colors: Red (1994) - My favorite film from Krzysztof Kieslowski's Three Colors trilogy (Blue and White didn't do much for me).
 The film is gorgeous to look at, and the story gives a sense of bittersweet hope and closure.

-Un Coeur En Hiver / A Heart In Winter (French) (1993) - Great portrayal of a dysfunctional man who is incapable of love and friendship, and how he causes pain to those who are drawn to him.
-The film doesn't judge him nor make excuses for him--he is who he is, and it's chilling because there are probably more people out there like him than we think.
+Un Coeur En Hiver / A Heart In Winter (1993) - A compelling portrayal of a sociopath who is incapable of love and friendship, and how he causes pain to those who are drawn to him.
+The film doesn't judge him nor make excuses for him--he is who he is.

-Waking the Dead (2000) - Heartbreaking and a powerful portrait of the long-lasting love that endures even after death.
+Waking the Dead (2000) - A heartbreaking and a powerful portrait of a long-lasting love that endures even after death, and how one man's corroding moral compass was restored by that love.

-Lost In Translation (2003) - This one's a rare gem.
-So wonderfully quirky in a quiet, subtle way, and so touching without being overly sentimental.
+Lost In Translation (2003) - So wonderfully quirky in a quiet, subtle way, and so touching without being overly sentimental.

 Sunrise/A Song of Two Humans - (1927) - This is silent film at its best, with amazing visual effects for its time and a touching story about betrayal and redemption.

-Bladerunner (1983) - One of the most influential sci-fi classics, and requires some intelligence and maturity to sit through (I say that because I often hear teenagers say that they think it's boring, then when watching it again as adults they fall madly in love with it).
+Bladerunner (1983) - One of the most influential sci-fi classics, and requires some intelligence and maturity to sit through (I say that because I often hear people say they thought it was boring when they watched it as a teenager, but seeing it again as adults they fall head over heels for the film).

 American Beauty (1999) - The perfect suburban satire that manages to be also forgiving and tender.

-Pulp Fiction (1995) - The definition of dynamic filmmaking.
+Pulp Fiction (1995) - A fine example of dynamic filmmaking.
 Highly entertaining and oozes with style, but not so overly indulgent like Tarantino's later films.

 Aliens (1986) - One of the finest sci-fi action/horror films ever made.
 Mastery of pacing that keeps a long movie tense from beginning to end.
 (Yes I know the first film is widely considered better, but I grew up with the second film and it has a special place in my heart.
 I didn't get to see the first film until I was already an adult.)

-La Cite Des Enfants Perdus / City of Lost Children (French) (1995) - Twisted fairytale at its best.
+La Cite Des Enfants Perdus / City of Lost Children (1995) - Twisted fairytale at its best.
+Some moments get a bit campy and silly for my taste, but the heart-warming friendship between Miette and One gets me every time.

-Goodfellas (1990) - One of Scorsese's best films (probably most accessible too).
-My favorite gangster film.
+Goodfellas (1990) - One of Scorsese's best films, and my favorite gangster film of all time.

-Heat (1995) - I watch anything Michael Mann directs.
-Heat made me feel like such a fanboy because Dinero, Pacino, and Kilmer are three of my favorite actors, and the character relationships in this film were just intense.
-The face-to-face conversation between Pacino and Dinero--classic.
+Heat (1995) - I watch anything Michael Mann directs, even if his batting average isn't the best among his peers.
 To me, this film is really about men that are so obsessed with what drives them, they become dysfunctional and the women around them suffers.
 Yet despite all the heartache, these women still love them, and when crucial moments put their loyalty to the test, you see just how deep that love is.

 The Breakfast Club (1985) - A rare film that instead of portraying caricatures of teens, really captures the pains of being a teenager.
 This is probably John Hughes' best film.